UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

                             aligned_center=aligned_center)

-Then, in any python session you can create a disk object with the loaded basis vectors, and you can forward model disks without needing to create a new `DiskFM` object.
+Then, in any python session you can create a disk object and you can forward model disks with the loaded KL basis vectors without needing to measure this basis.
-The forward modelled disk will be output to `fmout`:
+The disk forward model will be output to `fmout`:

 .. code-block:: python